aoeldemann/fluent10g/README.md

 capture incoming network traffic and accurately record network latencies on a per-packet basis.

+#### Where is the documentation located?

+The documentation can be found at <https://fluent10g.readthedocs.io>.
+Although it is still in its early stages, we are continuously extending it.

 #### What replay/capture throughput does FlueNT10G achieve?

 FlueNT10G can concurrently replay and capture network traffic on three 10 Gbps